SyedHannanMehdi/curve/README.md

 - CI/CD : Wrote some yaml files to build the Dockerfile and contanirize it host it on Amazon EC2 instace(e.g linux arm64)
 - Technologies Used: Node.js, Express.js, MongoDB, JWT, RESTful APIs, OTP authentication, Algorithmic backend logic, Automated test execution, Github Actions, Docker, AWS (EC2).

+# contribution
+There were 2 seperate branches for client and server fork and try to contribute on those two seperate branches